kunliu7/Quantum-error-mitigation-using-N-representability/README.md

 [Lanssens et al.][1] presents a new method making these non-N-representable 2-RDMs approximately N-representable in *Method For Making 2-Electron Response Reduced Density Matrices Approximately N-representable*.

-This program is the implementation of the method in this paper and obtains good performance.
+This program is the implementation of the method in this paper and obtains good performance (see below), and serves as a subprogram for Variational Quantum Eigensolver (VQE).

 ## Procedure